gliese1337/planecrash-baseline/GRAMMAR.md

 We interpret ⟨ts⟩ as an affricate on the basis that there are no other word-initial apparent clusters, and that the affricate ⟨ch⟩ is unambiguously attested (so the category of affricates clearly exists in Baseline's inventory).

-The lack of /g/ is not typologically odd on its own, but given the fairly robust fairly robust voicing distinction for most plosives and fricatives, we can infer that there should also be \*/g/, \*/ɣ/, \*/ʒ/, \*/d͡z/, and \*/d͡ʒ/, phonemes, even though they happen to be missing from this dataset, on the basis that, having decided that voicing was usefully distinctive for all other obstruents, the in-world engineers of Baseline wouldn't have just left those specific place/manner combinations unused!
+The lack of /g/ is not typologically odd on its own, but given the fairly robust fairly robust voicing distinction for most plosives and fricatives, and the presence of "G" in para-canonical data, we can infer that there should also be \*/g/, \*/ɣ/, \*/ʒ/, \*/d͡z/, and \*/d͡ʒ/, phonemes, even though they happen to be missing from this dataset, on the basis that, having decided that voicing was usefully distinctive for all other obstruents, the in-world engineers of Baseline wouldn't have just left those specific place/manner combinations unused!

 Now, let us consider the case of ⟨tsi-imbi⟩ a little more closely.
 It's the only attested word with a hyphen in it, and one of only two words with consecutive identical vowels if you ignore the hyphen.
 I infer that this is to maximize the ease of syllable segmentation, and that the hyphen should in fact represent an additional marginal glottal stop (/ʔ/) phoneme (such as shows up in the English "uh-oh"), which shows up wherever vowels would otherwise be in hiatus.
 That also allows to resolve any possible ambiguity in the usage of ⟨ah⟩ to transcribe the low-back vowel.
 Something like ⟨bahob⟩ (a minimal change from the attested ⟨Bohob⟩) would have to be read as /bæ.hob/, while /baob/ would be phonetically [ba.ʔ.ob], with extra-metrical /ʔ/, and transcribed as ⟨bah-ob⟩--and /ba.hob/ would be ⟨bahhob⟩.
 The hyphen can also be used in Anglicization to break disambiguate Ch digraphs from C.h sequences across syllable boundaries; e.g., /a.θa/ would be written ⟨atha⟩, /aθ.ha/ would be written ⟨athha⟩, and /at.ha/ would be written ⟨at-ha⟩.